DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 <span class="caption">Figure 4-6: String slice referring to part of a `String`</span>

-With Rust’s `..` range syntax, if you want to start at index 0, you can drop the value before the two periods.
+With Rust's `..` range syntax, if you want to start at index 0, you can drop the value before the two periods.
 In other words, these are equal:

 ```rust
 let s = String::from("hello");